KNULenaLindauer/Facial-Recognition-under-varying-lighting-conditins-using-SVM/README.md

 ### Project Results and Overview
 Key Objectives
-This project aims to address the challenges of facial recognition under varying lighting conditions using Support Vector Machines (SVM).
-Lighting variations often degrade the performance of facial recognition systems by altering or obscuring key facial features.
-The objectives of this project are:
+Facial recognition systems are vital in modern applications, including security, surveillance, and biometric authentication.
+However, ensuring consistent performance under various environmental factors, especially lighting variations, is a persistent challenge.
+This project addresses this issue by employing Support Vector Machines (SVM) for robust facial recognition under varying lighting conditions.

+The main objectives of this project are:

-- To develop a robust SVM model capable of classifying facial images with high accuracy.
+- Developing an SVM-based model capable of robust facial recognition
-- To demonstrate the effectiveness of SVM in handling variations caused by changes in lighting.
+- Mitigating lighting variability in facial recognition using SVM
-- To evaluate the performance of the model on the Extended Yale B dataset, which is specifically designed for testing facial recognition under controlled lighting conditions.
+- Validating the model’s performance using the Extended Yale B dataset, specifically designed for controlled lighting variability
-- Dimensions of Extended Yale Datset B: .......................(to be inserted)...................
-Results:
-- very high accuracy
--
--
-Zusatz: entferne Warning Meldung, damit der Code später beim Testen durch Prof besser durchläuft
+- Analyzing the model's performance and providing insights into its strengths and limitations in handling lighting variations

 ##### Accuracy
-The model achieved a test accuracy of 99,4% when trained and tested on distinct subsets of the dataset.
-This result highlights the capability of SVM to classify faces under diverse lighting conditions.
+The model achieved an exceptional test accuracy of 99.94%, highlighting the effectiveness of SVM in handling diverse lighting conditions.

 ##### Performance
-The SVM-based approach is computationally efficient and well-suited for small-to-medium-sized datasets, making it a viable solution for controlled environments.
+The SVM-based approach demonstrated computational efficiency, making it suitable for small to medium-sized datasets.
+It is particularly effective in controlled environments, where preprocessing steps significantly enhance performance.

-#### Insights
+##### Insights
-Lighting variations significantly affect facial recognition performance, particularly under extreme lighting conditions.
+- Impact of Lighting Variations:
+Extreme lighting conditions can distort facial features, affecting recognition performance.
+- Role of Preprocessing:
-Preprocessing, such as resizing and grayscale conversion, played a critical role in improving the model's accuracy by standardizing input images.
+Steps like resizing and grayscale conversion significantly improved accuracy by standardizing input images.
+- Limitations:
-Misclassifications occurred in cases where shadows heavily distorted the facial features, indicating the need for additional preprocessing or data augmentation.
+Misclassifications occurred in images with heavy shadows or extreme distortions, indicating a need for advanced preprocessing or data augmentation.
-Motivation and Significance
+- Motivation and Significance
-Facial recognition is an integral technology in modern applications, from security and surveillance to biometric authentication.
-However, ensuring reliable performance in diverse real-world environments remains a challenge.
-This project addresses one of the most common environmental factors—lighting variability—by demonstrating how machine learning algorithms, specifically SVMs, can be utilized to improve recognition accuracy.
+Facial recognition is central to security systems, biometric authentication, and mobile applications.
+However, real-world environments present challenges like lighting variability.
+This project demonstrates how machine learning algorithms, particularly SVM, can address these challenges, contributing to the development of more reliable systems.

-By solving this problem, the project contributes to the development of more robust facial recognition systems, potentially enhancing their application in security systems, mobile devices, and other critical areas.

 ### Source Code
 The used Source Code has been created in Google Colab and ist listed in this repsoitory in the file order "NAME TO BE INSERTED"